igjese/mystery/README.md

 ## Summary

-Goal is to create cheap historical mystery solo.
+Goal is to create historical mystery game.
+It should be cheap to do in every aspect, so a single dev can do it with Godot.
 Value should come from historical accuracy and details.
 Setting is 10th century England.

 Main game mechanics should be mystery clues/puzzles and omnipresent education about that historical era.
 Maybe it should have very simplified survival (eat, rest, travel) as another layer.